RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

   * Add the shortcut `Shift+Alt+R` to restart the application.
   * Add an option to warn when exiting the application, under `Preferences > General > Interface > Prompt when exiting`
   * Add Portuguese translation

+* Settings
+  * Keyboard shortcuts can now be entered in an easier and more intuitive way
+  * Be able to select the language used in the interface.
+Current choices are: English, French, Spanish and Portuguese.

 * Editor
   * Add highlighting to all file types supported by Pygments (a syntax highlighting library)